 Data Privacy Notice

-This policy explains when and why we collect personal information, how we use it and how we keep it secure and your rights in relation to it.
+This policy explains when and why we collect personal information, how we use it, how we keep it secure, and your rights in relation to it.

 We will always comply with the General Data Protection Regulation (GDPR) when dealing with your personal data.
-Further details on the GDPR can be found at the website for the Information Commissioner (www.ico.gov.uk).
+Further details on the GDPR can be found on the website of the Information Commissioner (www.ico.org.uk).
 For the purposes of the GDPR, we will be the “controller” of all personal data we hold about you.

 Your personal data – what is it?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation 2016/679.

 Futurelink Group consists of the following companies, all incorporated in England and Wales: Futurelink Group Ltd (06206129), Futurelink Accountancy Services Ltd – Chartered Accountants (05320147), Team Construction Ltd (04935270), Team Factors Ltd (06206180), and Kings House Management (UK) Limited (06074175).

 Futurelink Group is the data controller.
 This means it decides how your personal data is processed and for what purposes.
 We can be contacted at: